Human Rights

 Harassment-related reports and matters for consultation received through the internal reporting contacts are reported to the Compliance Committee, with care taken to protect the confidentiality of the person making the report.
 The Committee then takes steps to correct the matter and prevent reoccurrences.

-The services we provide facilitate the management and use of a variety of data concerning companies and individual users.
+The solutions we provide facilitate the management and use of a variety of data concerning companies and individual users.
 We position the handling and protection of personal information and other vital information assets as our most critical management concern.
 We strive to prevent the violation of privacy by the leakage of personal information and the use of information for other purposes.
 For details, please refer to the Data Privacy and Information Security page below.
 Additionally, the number of cases of personal information leakage or data theft/loss and the proportion of employees qualified as a Protection of Individual Information Person are disclosed in our ESG Data.

 Transactions with important outsourcing partners within our supply chain are assessed for human rights risks based on the nation or region each partner is located and the specifics of their operations.
 We also acquire consent in writing that they understand and support the purpose and content of our Basic Policy on Human Rights and our efforts to promote respect for human rights.